 Moms feel like they have to have custody because they are moms!
-They have also been the ones who have usually been primarily responsible for taking care of their children since the kids were born, so naturally they want custody of their kids in the future as well.
+They have also been the ones who have usually been primarily responsible for taking care of their children since the kids were born.
+Naturally, they want custody of their kids in the future as well.

 Dads, on the other hand, love their kids too.
-Even if they were not their kids’ primary caretaker, they feel like, if they don’t get custody, they are going to lose their kids in their divorce.
+Even if they were not their kids’ primary caretaker, they feel like, they’ll lose their kids if they don’t get custody of them in their divorce.
 They fight for custody so they can remain a part of their children’s lives.

 By eliminating “custody” courts have eliminated the “winner take all” mentality that normally accompanies a contested custody battle.
 Instead of one parent either “winning” sole custody or losing it, parents can now split decision making authority in a way that allows both of them to “win.”
 If they can do that, and avoid a long drawn-out court battle, not only will the parents win, but so will their kids!